craftercms/docs/source/developers/extensions/plugins.rst

 There are two types of UI plugins

-- UI widgets to be used around the different plugable sections of Studio UI
+- UI widgets to be used around the different pluggable sections of Studio UI
 - Standalone apps that run in the :ref:`Plugin Host <plugin-host>`

 Plugins can access Studio client-side components (React), services and utilities through two main mechanisms: